Azure/iot-plugandplay-models/README.md

 dotnet tool uninstall -g microsoft.iot.modelsrepository.commandline
 ```

+> [Note] Previous versions must be uninstalled with `dotnet tool uninstall -g dmr-client`.
+Use the `dotnet tool list -g` command to check the id of the tool you want to uninstall

 ### Import a Model to the `dtmi/` folder

 If you have your model already stored in json files, you can use the `dmr-client import` command to add those to the `dtmi/` folder with the right file name.